Not ready for study.

 Zayd’s father is a beater of Ɛamr.

-It is possible for a substantive to cross over to a adjectival noun.
-Sometimes this crossing over is metaphorical, such that the substantive is used with an adjectival noun meaning.
+It is possible for a entity noun to cross over to a adjectival noun.
+Sometimes this crossing over is metaphorical, such that the entity noun is used with an adjectival noun meaning.
 For example:

 - مررت برجل أسد